dyegosutil/aws-s3-presigned-post/README.md

 ## Running locally

-The IT tests use AWS_KMS_S3_KEY to test the server-serid encryption.
+The Integration Tests use AWS_KMS_S3_KEY to test the server-serid encryption.
 The best way to configure it is to run the IT xyz which will create a encription key it is does exist yet for s3.
 Go to KMS in AWS and copy the key from there.
 It should be in the following format: "arn:aws:kms:region:acct-id:key/key-id"